ShorelineCrypto/adex_microbot/INSTALL.md

 ./init_ARRR.sh
 ./enable_ARRR.sh
 ```
-You should now to able to view your ARRR address and balance and you should be able to deposit coins into ARRR address.
+You should now be able to view your ARRR address and balance so that you can deposit into or withdraw from your ARRR address.

 To withdraw ARRR from your balance:
 ```commandline